 - Saharan kilims: Flat-woven nomadic rugs with simple, elegant patterns.

-A quality Algerian carpet can cost $50–$300 — a fraction of what you'd pay for a similar Moroccan rug.
+A quality Algerian carpet can cost $50–$300, which is a fraction of what you'd pay for a similar Moroccan rug.

 Leather Goods

-Algerian leather — bags, wallets, sandals, and belts — is crafted traditionally in cities like Ghardaia and Constantine.
-Quality is good and prices are fair.
+Algerian leather such as bags, wallets, sandals, and belts are crafted traditionally in cities like Ghardaia and Constantine.
+They are high quality and the prices are fair.

 Deglet Nour Dates

 Algeria produces some of the world's finest dates, especially the Deglet Nour ("Finger of Light") variety from the Biskra and Tolga region.
-Rich, sweet, and translucent — they're considered the champagne of dates.
-Buy them at local markets or date cooperatives for a fraction of export prices.
+They are rich, sweet, and translucent.
+You can buy them at local markets or date cooperatives for a fraction of export prices.

 Traditional Clothing